Kingsmill on the James – A Williamsburg VA Neighborhood Spotlight by “Mr Williamsburg”

 Resort condominiums consist of clusters of one, two, and three-bedroom villas with optional connecting guest rooms.
 They feature outdoor terraces overlooking the James River, Wareham’s pond, one of the community’s golf courses, and the tennis club.
 These are the only properties in Kingsmill that can be rented by their owners on a weekly basis.
 As an option, under Kingsmill’s rental program, villas can be leased on a nightly basis to conferees and resort guests.
 Prices range from $200,000 to $700,000.

 The Kingsmill Quarterpath Trace neighborhood was designed to have the flavor of Colonial Williamsburg.
 The homes there are very close together as they were in Colonial Williamsburg.
 No garages but they do have detached garden sheds for storage.
-Both attached and detached homes were built in QP Trace most are fenced with white picket fences.
+Both attached and detached homes were built in Quarterpath Trace most are fenced with white picket fences.
 Brick sidewalks add to the colonial flavor along with cedar shake roofs.
+Quarterpath Trace endeavors to be maintain its colonial essence.

 Kingsmill Home Owners Association